gabysantosw/sticky-sync/README.md

 - add a `_includes` folder inside
   - create a `layout.njk` file with the base html of the site
 - linking styles and script using nunjucks's `{% include 'file_path' %}`

+## Avoiding Eleventy to render the .md as a single page, only add to collections
+Set `permalik: false` to front matter